-With a focus on increasing the quality of childcare provision in the County, WCCC has organised a range of training courses for Childcare Providers and Childminders throughout County Wicklow since its first training programme in Autumn 2003.
-For information on our current courses, workshops and events or training by other providers please click on the relevant link below.
+With a focus on increasing the quality of childcare provision in the County, WCCC deliver a range of training courses for Childcare Providers and Childminders throughout County Wicklow since its first training programme in Autumn 2003.
+For information on our current courses, workshops and events, see the list under the training tab.

 If you require any further info or have any queries about our training courses please email judy@wccc.ie.